 If virus definitions are out-of-date, a yellow exclamation mark is displayed on avast!
 Free Antivirus icon in Taskbar Notification area (aka System Tray).
 You should then right-click the icon, expand Update and click Engine and virus definitions.

 On some slower machines avast! services start slowly and a yellow exclamation mark is displayed on avast!
 Free Antivirus Notification area icon.
-This might mean that one of the avast!'s services (aka Real-Time Shields) is not running.
+This might mean that one of the avast!'s Real-Time Shields is not running yet.
 The status then reads "avast!
 Antivirus: Attention, your system is not fully protected".
 Also, the avast!
 Desktop Gadget in Windows Vista or Windows 7 will change its status to yellow exclamation mark.

 Wait for a minute or two and the status will usually change to "Everything is good" automatically.

 If the status will not change back to normal after a few minutes, either click the avast! icon and then click the large yellow Resolve All button in avast! main window, or click the exclamation mark in Desktop Gadget.
 This will force all avast!
 Antivirus services/shields to start.

 If avast!
-Free Antivirus 8 is completely turned off, its service is not running, or it is unable to remove a threat automatically, a red X mark will be displayed in the lower left corner of Notification area icon and system status reads "You are unprotected!".
+Free Antivirus 2014 Real-Time Shields are completely turned off, its service is not running, or it is unable to remove a threat automatically, a red X mark will be displayed in the lower left corner of Notification area icon and system status reads "You are unprotected!".
 The Desktop Gadget in Windows Vista and 7 will also change its status to red X mark.

 This could also happen when your free license for avast! has expired.
 In that case, renew your free license (this must be done on yearly basis).

 Either click the icon immediately to open avast!
 Free Antivirus window and see what's causing the problem, or click the red X mark in Desktop Gadget.

-In avast! main window, click the huge red Resolve All button.
+In avast!
+2014 user interface window, click the huge red Resolve All button.
 This should help at most times.
 As you can see from the picture, avast!
-Real-time shields have been turned off and that was the cause of the problem.
+Real-time shields were disabled and that was the cause of the problem.

-If clicking the Resolve All button does not help or you are unable to use it at all, I recommend running RKill for stopping malware components and then performing a full scan with Malwarebytes Anti-Malware on-demand scan articles.
+If clicking the Resolve All button does not help or you are unable to use it at all, I recommend running RKill for stopping malware components and then performing a full scan with Malwarebytes Anti-Malware.

 To prevent malware from disabling avast! shields, activate the password-protection of avast! settings.

 Here are two examples of alerts generated by avast!
 2014 Real-Time Shields: "avast!
 File System Shield has blocked a threat" and "avast!
 Web Shield has blocked a harmful webpage or file".
 In both of these cases, no further action is required from your part.

 In some cases, avast!
-Free Antivirus needs to schedule a boot-time scan and restart your computer to get rid of some nasty malware.
+Free Antivirus wants to schedule a boot-time scan and restart your computer to get rid of some nasty malware.

-The in-depth article about boot-time scanning and possible errors is here.
+Please also read the in-depth article about avast! boot-time scanning and suitable actions.